Greg Hands: In opposition

-Hands stood down as councillor for the Town ward in Fulham at the local elections in 2006, having been elected to the House of Commons at the 2005 general election when he gained Hammersmith and Fulham from the Labour Party with a majority of 5,029 votes.
-The sitting Labour MP Iain Coleman retired due to ill-health, and was replaced as Labour's candidate by Melanie Smallman.
+At the 2005 general election, Hands was elected to Parliament as MP for Hammersmith and Fulham, winning with 45.4% of the vote and a majority of 5,029.

-Hands made his maiden speech on 26 May 2005, in which he referred to the fact that the BBC was the largest employer in his constituency and that Hammersmith Broadway was the busiest road interchange in Europe.
+In his maiden speech on 26 May 2005, Hands referred to the fact that the BBC was the largest employer in his constituency and that Hammersmith Broadway was the busiest road interchange in Europe.

-Hands was early in his interest in the subject of MPs expenses, causing the whips to attempt to dissuade him.
+Hands quickly became interested in the subject of MPs expenses, causing the whips to attempt to dissuade him.

 In 2007, Hands was selected to be the Conservative candidate for the new Chelsea and Fulham parliamentary constituency.
 His previous seat of Hammersmith and Fulham was abolished for the 2010 general election, with Hammersmith having its own seat (being fought by Shaun Bailey for the Conservatives), and Fulham joining Chelsea in a new seat.
 In January 2009, Hands was appointed to the Conservative front bench team as a shadow Treasury minister.
-He is also the Parliamentary chairman of Conservative Friends of Poland.
+He also became the Parliamentary chairman of Conservative Friends of Poland.

 In government

 Cameron–Clegg coalition

-Having been elected in 2010 for Chelsea and Fulham, he served as Parliamentary Private Secretary to the chancellor of the exchequer George Osborne, having shadowed the Treasury in opposition.
+At the 2010 general election, Hands was elected as MP for the newly created constituency of Chelsea and Fulham, winning with 60.5% of the vote and a majority of 16,722.
+After the election, Hands served as Parliamentary Private Secretary to the chancellor of the exchequer George Osborne, having shadowed the Treasury in opposition.

 On 14 October 2011, Hands was appointed as an assistant government whip in the House of Commons as a consequence of the mini-reshuffle following the resignation of Liam Fox as Secretary of State for Defence.

 In 2013, Hands voted in favour of legalising same-sex marriage in England and Wales.

 Hands was appointed Government Deputy Chief Whip and Treasurer of the Household in October 2013.
 In March 2014, he was sworn as a Privy Counsellor, entitling him to the style "The Right Honourable" for life.

 Majority Cameron government

-In May 2015, following the Conservatives' general election win under the stewardship of David Cameron, Hands was promoted by him to the position of Chief Secretary to the Treasury and thus the Cabinet.
+At the 2015 general election, Hands was re-elected as MP as Chelsea and Fulham with an increased vote share of 62.9% and a decreased majority of 16,022.
+Following the election, Hands was promoted by David Cameron to the Cabinet in the position of Chief Secretary to the Treasury.

-Hands campaigned for the UK to remain in the European Union in the 2016 referendum vote to leave the European Union.
-In the lead-up to the referendum, Hands led the Chelsea and Fulham Britain Stronger In Europe campaign.
+Hands campaigned for the UK to remain in the European Union in the 2016 Brexit referendum.
+In the lead-up to the referendum, Hands led the Chelsea and Fulham Britain Stronger in Europe campaign.
 During the campaign, Hands issued warnings of the consequences for the UK should it leave the European Union, saying that the country would face "profound consequences" including "fewer jobs, higher prices in our shops and less money for our public services like the NHS".
 A strong advocate of international trade, he described the European Union's Single Market as being the "most complete commitment to free trade that exists".